 To celebrate a quarter century of SHARP successes, the Board and Executive Council of the Society have established an annual research fellowship.
 Designed to enhance SHARP’s global scope as an academic society, the fellowship provides support for research anywhere in the world.
 The grants are for up to US$3000 and can be used for travel, accommodation and direct research costs, such as photography.
 Full details and a link to our online application form are available here.
-Applications open in early September and close 1 December each year.
+Applications open in early September and close 5 December in 2022.
 Please note that only SHARP members are eligible for this award.

 Dr Raisch is currently Lecturer (Assistant Professor) of Renaissance and Early Modern Literature in the Department of English at the University of York and her research focuses on the literary and material reception of Greek antiquity in the sixteenth and seventeenth centuries.
 Raisch’s research project examines the pre-history of the ‘facsimile’ during the letterpress period.
 Focusing on techniques for visual reproduction that predate the advent of lithography (facsimile types, woodblocks, engraving, and mezzotint), she will consider how – and why – early scholars and printers harnessed the technology of print to imitate the physical features of textual artefacts.
 Dr Raisch’s research will be undertaken primarily at the Rare Books and Manuscript Library at Columbia University, where she will attempt to discern how methodologies of facsimile production were tied to particular printing techniques, how the limitations of pre-lithographic reproduction informed the principles which governedits practice, and what purpose these expensive and time-consuming editions served in the wider print market.

 2019 – Trude Dijkstra, of the University of Amsterdam (The Netherlands)